-You can also contact Stephanie Kappel, who is designated coordinator for Title IX and Section 504.
-You can reach her at 304-214-8801 or firstname.lastname@example.org.
+You can also contact Stephanie Kappel, who is the designated coordinator for Title IX and Section 504.
+You can reach her at 304-214-8801 or email@example.com.

-In the links above, you will find information regarding all areas of Title IX including victim resources.
+In the link above, you will find information regarding all areas of Title IX including supportive resources.

 Report Discrimination, Harassment or Interpersonal Violence to the College

-Any interpersonal violence can be reported to any employee of the College.
-Any complaint of interpersonal violence or any employee who receives a report of an incident will report the incident to a College Administrator or the College Title IX Coordinator.
+Any violation can be reported to any employee of the College.
+Any complaint of harassment or interpersonal violence or any employee who receives a report of an incident will report the incident to the Title IX Coordinator or another member of the Title IX Team.